 Spending time (and energy) worrying about things you can’t control.

 Ah, “what ifs”—a major distraction for a lot of people.
 Let’s look at what comes after that “what if”.
 It’s easy to get wrapped up in worry; it FEELS like a productive way to cope with uncertainty.
-But worry is never actually being productive; it’s just expending energy without having any kind of effect on the situation.
+But worry is never being productive.
+It’s just expending energy without having any kind of effect on the situation.

 But you CAN’T control what your client will think.
 You can’t control ANYONE else’s mind.
 Likely, since you’ve done all of the work well, your client will love it and have just a few small changes.
 But you can’t control what your client will think, so spending time worrying about it is a waste.

-You also can’t control what your father-in-law will think about your new career.
-You can’t control which prospects will respond to your pitches.
-You can’t control whether or not a client will accept your proposed rate.
-All you can do is do your best going into every situation and fight the tendency to waste your time and energy worrying about things you can’t control.
+You also can’t control what your father-in-law will think about your new career, which prospects will respond to your pitches, or whether or not a client will accept your proposed rate.
+All you can do is do your best going into every situation.
+Fight the tendency to waste your time and energy worrying about things you can’t control.

 Along those same lines, it’s a waste to worry about things in advance—things that aren’t an issue for your yet, or may even never be an issue.

 For example, we all know we have to pay taxes on freelance income.
-That’s the reason I advise my students to set up a separate savings account and put aside a percentage of each payment and not touch it until tax time.
+I advise my students to set up a separate savings account and put aside a percentage of each payment and not touch it until tax time.
 That helps ensure that when it’s time to pay the taxes, they have plenty of money on hand to pay them.
-So if you’re doing that…spending time worrying about taxes (versus doing something about them) is a waste of time.
+So, if you’re doing that…spending time worrying about taxes (versus doing something about them) is a waste of time.

 Or, as another example, let’s say you’re still working your full-time job as you build up your copywriting business, as many of our students are.
 Worrying about what would happen or how you would handle it if you landed a client with a really big copywriting project is a waste of time.
 You can’t do anything about it and it hasn’t happened, so there’s absolutely no point in dedicating valuable time and energy to it!